maksymovchynnikov/EventCalc-SHiP/README.md

 `EventCalc-SHiP` has been intensively cross-checked against `SensCalc` (which, in its turn, has been tested against `FairShip` and other tools), see [slides](https://indico.cern.ch/event/1481729/contributions/6256116/).
 The agreement in all the quantities (overall number of events, geometric acceptance, averaged decay probability, spectra, etc.) is within 10%.

-## Usage

-Running the main file `simulate.py` will first ask users about the number of LLPs sampled in the polar range of the SHiP experiment.
-Then, users will be asked about:

-- Entering the number of decay events to simulate in the polar angle coverage of SHiP.
-- Selecting the LLP.
-- Setting up genuine LLP properties such as the mixing pattern, variation of the theoretical uncertainty, and others (optionally, depending on LLP).
-- Selecting the LLP's decay modes for which the simulation will be launched (their names should be self-explanatory).
-- Range of LLP masses for which the simulation will be launched.
-- Range of LLP lifetimes.

- After that, the simulation will start.
-It produces two outputs in the folder `outputs/<LLP>` (see description below):
-- The information about the decay events of LLPs and decay products (the file `eventData/<LLP>_<mass>_<lifetime>_....txt`), with dots meaning the other parameters relevant for the simulation (such as the mixing pattern in the case of HNLs, etc.).
-- The information about total quantities from the simulation: mass, coupling, lifetime, number of events, etc. (the file `eventData/<LLP>/total/<LLP>-...-total.txt`).

 ## Installation